Harry is a popular choice in the UK, ranked #19 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 English — Home ruler; English form of Henry

-Harry is holding steady in the rankings at #20.
-It reached its peak of #1 in 2011 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Harry ranked #19 in 2025, down from its peak of #1 in 2011 — still a familiar name, but past its high point.
 The name has been a consistent presence in UK records since 1996.
-It has spent 29 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 The name carries English roots, where it means "Home ruler; English form of Henry".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.